• Skip to main content

 • ×

-You are here: Home / Learn / Math Activities / Brain Teaser for Kids: Math Cube Riddle
+You are here: Home / Learning Activities / Math Activities / Math Cube Riddle: Brain Teaser for Kids

 • Facebook

 Math play, or "recreational mathematics" is an effective way to help your kids exercise their brains without making it seem like work.
-This math cube riddle puzzle is the first one we've tried from our new-old-school text book and it was so fun and challenging (!) that I had to make a printable for you so your kids could stretch their little brains and try it out too.
-(Note: affiliate links included below.)
+This math cube riddle puzzle is a terrific mind-stretching activity that promotes growth mindset and rewards perseverance.

 What you need: